-This report addresses compliance of the Action during the first annual reporting period.
+This report addresses compliance of the Action during the second annual reporting period.

-The Action was compliant with the requirements of EPBC 2019 / 8543, as documented in the EPBC 2019 / 8543 - Audit Table (Appendix A)
+The Action was compliant with all construction based requirements of EPBC 2019 / 8543 during the reporting period.
+However, two non-compliances have been recorded with regard to the implementation of the Offset Management Plan; as documented in the EPBC 2019 / 8543 Approval Audit Table (Appendix A) and Offset Management Plan Audit Table (Appendix E).
+Main Roads has notified DCCEEW of these non-compliances.